🚨 Scam Guide · 2026

 YEG Edmonton Airport-to-Jasper Rental Car & One-Way Drop Fees — comic illustration

-Jasper is reached most commonly by rental car from either Edmonton International Airport (YEG, 365 km / 4 hours) or Calgary International Airport (YYC, 410 km / 5 hours, via Banff).
-The rental-car economy has two distinct scams: (1) inflated 'one-way' drop fees when picking up at YYC and dropping at YEG (or vice versa) — typically $150–$250 added charge that sometimes balloons to $400+ depending on operator; (2) the Banff–Jasper rental-car return-trip pricing where the same vehicle costs 50–70% more from Calgary than from Edmonton due to higher Banff-area demand.
+Jasper is most commonly reached by rental car from either Edmonton International Airport (YEG, 365 km / 4 hours) or Calgary International Airport (YYC, 410 km / 5 hours, via Banff).
+The rental-car economy has two distinct scams: inflated 'one-way' drop fees when picking up at YYC and dropping at YEG (or vice versa) — typically $150–$250 added charge that sometimes balloons to $400+ depending on operator; and Banff–Jasper rental-car return-trip pricing where the same vehicle costs 50–70% more from Calgary than from Edmonton due to higher Banff-area demand.

-For older travelers planning a Banff–Jasper road trip, the practical playbook: (1) for one-way rentals between YYC and YEG, use Discount Car & Truck Rental (smaller chain, often the lowest one-way fees) or Avis (waived one-way fees on certain promotions) — refuse 'fixed' one-way fees over $200; (2) the cheapest combination is YEG round-trip rental (no one-way fee) + driving Banff–Jasper as a return loop; (3) for Rocky Mountaineer + Pursuit packages, the included transport is honest-priced — these don't have hidden one-way fees; (4) SunDog Tours offers Calgary-Jasper-Edmonton through-tickets at $130–$180 per person — much cheaper than one-way rentals if you don't need a car at the destination; (5) the FREE Yellowhead Highway 16 from Edmonton to Jasper has spectacular scenery (Hinton viewpoint, Pyramid Mountain) — make the drive itself part of the experience; (6) for older travelers uncomfortable driving the Icefields Parkway in winter (October–April), rent a 4WD/AWD vehicle and confirm winter-tire equipment.
+For older travelers planning a Banff–Jasper road trip, the practical playbook is to compare the bundled cost end-to-end.
+The cheapest combination is YEG round-trip rental (no one-way fee) + driving Banff–Jasper as a return loop — and if you do need one-way, use Discount Car & Truck Rental (smaller chain, often the lowest fees) or Avis (waived one-way fees on certain promotions), refusing any 'fixed' one-way fee over $200.
+SunDog Tours offers Calgary-Jasper-Edmonton through-tickets at $130–$180 per person — much cheaper than one-way rentals if you don't need a car at the destination.
+For Rocky Mountaineer + Pursuit packages, the included transport is honest-priced.
+The Yellowhead Highway 16 from Edmonton to Jasper has spectacular scenery (Hinton viewpoint, Pyramid Mountain) — make the drive itself part of the experience.
+For older travelers uncomfortable driving the Icefields Parkway in winter (October–April), rent a 4WD/AWD vehicle and confirm winter-tire equipment.

 Red Flags